upstream-se/guidebook-draft/docs/foundations/discipline/index.md

-# The Discipline
+# The discipline

-> ⚠️ **This section is under active construction.**
+> ⚠️ **This page is under active construction.**
-> Concepts, definitions, and structure may evolve as the discipline is refined.
+> Concepts, definitions, and structure may evolve as the page is refined.

 This section establishes the conceptual foundations of **Upstream Software Engineering** as a discipline.